 Through real human stories and Collective events.

-I love the real human charity stories, not marketing bull$h!#
+I love the real human charity stories, not just marketing talk.

 – Laura Ichim.
 Donor.
 Dentist.
 Doer.

 Whaiora Patrick knows all too well the shame and stress of child poverty and how badly it can affect your mental health and wellbeing growing up: she’s been there.
 There were dark and lonely times but Whaiora survived thanks to her love of writing and desire to help others.
 A Future Leader with Inspiring Stories, she wants to share her experiences to show young people that it’s okay to not be okay.

 Wellington’s NICU cares for more than 1000 of the hospital’s tiniest patients each year, the vast majority of whom will go home with their relieved and proud parents.
 Behind them are devoted nurses who have worked long hours, employing the latest technology and techniques, caring their best to give these newest of New Zealanders the greatest shot at life.